Accla/graphulo/README.txt

        The ExternalContrib file also contains brief description of the jars.

-  - Edit d4m_api/matlab_src/TEST/DBsetup.m so it points to your Cloudbase server.
+  - Edit d4m_api/matlab_src/TEST/DBsetup.m so it points to your Zookeeper server.

   - Start Matlab (or octave --traditional).